salassep/last-read-tracker/README.md

-# PDF Reader Chrome Extension
+# PDF Reader with Marker

 A simple Chrome extension built with React.js that allows you to read PDF files and saves your last-read page.